stonerlab/stonerplots/docs/TEMPLATE.md

     - Each keyword parameter should be described following the format:
     - `parameter_name (type): Description of what the parameter represents.` and the default value.`
+    - Any astericks * in the parameter name should be escaped with a back slash \.

 1. **Attributes**

-    - Provide brief explanations for key internal class attributes:
+    - Provide brief explanations for class attributes:
       `attribute_name (type): Description.`

 1. **Raises**